 The Mandel School was founded by and for the Greater Cleveland community in the belief that a university-based school of social work would transform the work of people and organizations to achieve to their full potential.
-As the Mandel School celebrates its centennial, we reaffirm our historical commitment to the application of social science for improving social welfare, and seek to continue to broaden the national and international reach of our research, teaching, and service.
-Our graduates are prepared to be future leaders who turn knowledge into action that furthers health, well being, and social justice.
+As the Mandel School celebrated its centennial, we reaffirmed our historical commitment to the application of social science for improving social welfare, and seek to continue to broaden the national and international reach of our research, teaching and service.
+Our graduates are prepared to be future leaders who turn knowledge into action that furthers health, well being and social justice.

 Our founding and first dean

 On Dec.
-4, 1915, The Western Reserve University Trustee Executive Committee voted to establish the School of Applied Social Sciences—as the Mandel School was called then—and to appoint James E. Cutler as its first dean.
-By this action, they established the first university-affiliated school of social work in the United States.
+4, 1915, the Western Reserve University Trustee Executive Committee voted to establish the School of Applied Social Sciences—as the Mandel School was called then—and to appoint James E. Cutler as its first dean.
+By this action, they established one of the first university-affiliated schools of social work in the United States.

 Classes began Sept.
 19, 1916, with a total enrollment in both semesters of 48.
 The first five students graduated in 1918.
 The first master’s degree students graduated in 1919, which was also the year our Master of Science in Social Administration (MSSA) master’s degree program in social work was accredited.